March 20, 2018; revised April 20, 2022; March 25, 2023

 - On the other hand, mind phenomena CAN BE subjective.
-As discussed earlier, when describing physical properties of matter, two people can be objective, i.e., they report the same length, weight, etc.. for the object.
-But their PERCEPTION of a given person X, a given food or music, etc.., could be very different.
+As discussed earlier, when describing the physical properties of matter, two people can be objective, i.e., they report the same length, weight, etc.. for the object.
+But their PERCEPTION of a given person X, food or music, etc.., could be very different.
 Those are subjective.

 - For example, consider two people with opposing political views (A and B).
-Each runs into a politician C who has views compatible with those of A. Person A will be happy to meet C and may go up to C, shake his hands and talk to him enthusiastically.
+Each runs into a politician C with views compatible with A’s.
+Person A will be happy to meet C and may go up to C, shake his hands, and talk to him enthusiastically.
 On the other hand, Person B will automatically have irritable thoughts about C and is likely to avoid C.

-- What properties of neurons in A and B could lead to such a huge difference in feelings and intentions (consciousness) upon seeing the same person?
+- What properties of neurons in A and B could lead to such a vast difference in feelings and intentions (consciousness) upon seeing the same person?

 - Such subjective mental states do not play a role in carrying out experiments, whether quantum or classical.
 But they do play critical roles in making decisions in everyday life.

 6. Therefore, those two issues need to be handled separately.
 Quantum phenomena have characteristics that are very different from classical phenomena, but both quantum and classical phenomena are objective.
-There is no evidence of quantum phenomena having anything to do with the subjective consciousness.
+There is no evidence of quantum phenomena having anything to do with subjective consciousness.

 - The crucial distinction that we need to realize here is that the phrase “non-deterministic” as applied to such QM experiments is incorrect.
 For example, some measurements may not provide the exact location of a particle.
 There could be many possible locations for that particle, but they can all be accurately predicted with associated probabilities.

 - Those experiments have no “intrinsic subjectivity” other than the indeterminacy depicted by the Heisenberg uncertainty principle.
 The same investigation conducted under the same conditions will yield the same result.
-It does not matter who experiments, i.e., consciousness of the experiementer does not play a role.
+It does not matter who experiments, i.e., the experimenter’s consciousness does not play a role.

 Any questions on these QM posts can be discussed at the discussion forum: “Quantum Mechanics – A New Interpretation.”